arsheriff2k3/sample-set-assignment/TESTING.md

   - Request: `POST /api/tweet` with Instagram caption
   - Expected outcome: 200 status code with tweet ID

-- **Should return 400 when Instagram caption is missing**
+- **Should return 400 when instagramCaption is missing**
   - Test setup: No mocking required
   - Request: `POST /api/tweet` with empty body
   - Expected outcome: 400 status code with validation error

-- **Should return 400 when Twitter service fails**
+- **Should return 400 when tweet posting fails**
   - Test setup:
     - Mock LLM service to return successful summarization
     - Mock Twitter service to return error response
   - Request: `POST /api/tweet` with Instagram caption
   - Expected outcome: 400 status code with error message

-#### Summarize Caption Tests

-- **Should return 200 when caption is summarized successfully**
+- **Should return 500 when an unexpected error occurs**
-  - Test setup: Mock LLM service to return successful summarization
+  - Test setup: Mock LLM service to throw an error
-  - Request: `POST /api/summarize` with Instagram caption
+  - Request: `POST /api/tweet` with Instagram caption
-  - Expected outcome: 200 status code with summarized text

-- **Should return 400 when Instagram caption is missing**
-  - Test setup: No mocking required
-  - Request: `POST /api/summarize` with empty body
-  - Expected outcome: 400 status code with validation error
+  - Expected outcome: 500 status code with error message

 #### Post Tweet with Media Tests